StreetResearch/CDSA-Tools/README.md

               <li>"python -m pip install pandas"</li>
               <li>"python -m pip install seaborn"</li>
             </ol>
+          <li>you can use the same "python -m pip install X" command to install any package named X.</li>
           <li>you can check python works by typing "python -V" in a terminal window to see your python version.</li>
         </ol>
       <li>Linux users should know what to do!!</li>